pablopunk/dot/PRD.md

   - `-v` or `--verbose` prints detailed info.
   - Default output is minimal, showing only modules being processed.
 - Install/uninstall behavior:
-  - By default, install only runs if files/configs differ from the last run.
+  - By default (`dot`), install only runs if files/configs differ from the last run.
   - Linking only runs if symlinks don't exist or don't point to the correct target.
-  - Uninstall runs only for components present in the lock file but removed from the repo, or if `--uninstall` is specified.
+  - Uninstall runs automatically for removed components, or explicitly with `--uninstall`.
   - `--install` forces reinstall and relinking regardless of changes.

 ## 6. Hooks